 Watercolor may be the most fun art material to just whip out and play with, all impromptu-like.
 If you have good watercolors, you have ready-made lovely colors, there’s so little set-up, and you can make art in no time.

 Why has watercolor become so popular lately?
 It has this amazing translucency to it, and it does fabulous things on the paper.
 Experimenting with watercolor is half the fun.
 What happens when you add more water?
 What happens when you drip it onto the page?
 Use less water?
 Push one color into another?
-There are so many fun things you can do with it, and I’ve decided to spend the next 3 weeks showing you watercolor techniques you can take into your art journals, sketchbooks, or simply onto random pieces of paper you then pin up all over your house.
+There are so many fun things you can do with it to take into your art journals, sketchbooks, or simply onto random pieces of paper you then pin up all over your house.

 This post focuses on using watercolor to fill in the open areas in stencils and doilies.
 I have zero use for doilies except for when paired with watercolors, but then they just make magic.
 Stencils are always fun, but sometimes it’s hard to know what to do with them, so here are a few stencil and watercolor ideas.